 | Not for |

-The higher the concentration of zinc oxide, the more opaque the application — a known tradeoff between protection and cosmetic finish.
+The higher the concentration of zinc oxide, the more opaque the application — a known tradeoff between coverage and cosmetic finish.

 How Does Grass-Fed Tallow Differ From a Standard Moisturizer?